Chapter 2. Cell Theory

 ○ Animal cells are round, while plant cells are rectangular.

-○ Some have flagella, pili, cell wall, and capsule surrounding the cell wall.
+○ Common 2: Some have cilia, flagella, a cell wall, and a capsule surrounding the cell wall.

 ○ Difference 1: Presence of membrane-bound organelles.